-- In Windows, close all applications and TSR (Terminate and Stay Resident) programs.
+- 1. If your system supports Intel® Hyper-Threading technology, disable this function in BIOS Setup. - In Windows, close all applications and TSR (Terminate and Stay Resident) programs.
 This helps prevent unexpected failures when performing a BIOS update. - During the BIOS update process, ensure the Internet connection is stable and do NOT interrupt the Internet connection (for example, avoid a power loss or switching off the Internet).
-Failure to do so may result in a corrupted BIOS or a system that is unable to start. - 3.
+Failure to do so may result in a corrupted BIOS or a system that is unable to start. - 4.
 Do not use the C.O.M.
 (Corporate Online Management) function when using @BIOS. - GIGABYTE product warranty does not cover any BIOS damage or system failure resulting from an inadequate BIOS flashing.